EllaKaye/basepenguins/README.md

-Convert scripts that use the **[palmerpenguins](https://allisonhorst.github.io/palmerpenguins/index.html)** library to use the version of the `penguins` and `penguins_raw` datasets that are now in R-devel, so coming in R 4.5.
+Convert scripts that use the **[palmerpenguins](https://allisonhorst.github.io/palmerpenguins/index.html)** library to use the versions of the `penguins` and `penguins_raw` datasets that are now in R-devel, so coming in R 4.5.

 The Palmer Penguins data has become [very popular](https://apreshill.github.io/palmerpenguins-useR-2022/) in the R